Who can cosign a student loan

 How can late student loan payments or delinquency impact my credit?

 As a student loan cosigner, you’re equally responsible for making sure that student loan payments are made on time.
 A missed payment or a late payment may also result in late fees, which will increase the total loan cost.
-In addition, late payments may be reported to consumer reporting agencies, which could have an impact on your credit.
+Late payments may be reported to consumer reporting agencies, which could have an impact on your credit.

 Can I make payments on a student loan I cosigned?

-You can make a payment on the loan that you cosigned by logging in to your account or using any other accepted payment method.
+Yes.
+You can make payments by logging in to your account or using any other accepted payment method.

 What happens if the borrower can’t make payments?

-As a cosigner, you share the responsibility with the borrower for on-time loan payments.
+As a student loan cosigner you share the responsibility with the borrower for on-tme payments.
 If the borrower can’t—or doesn’t—make payments, then you’ll need to make the payments for them.

 Do international students need a U.S. cosigner?